We may earn commission from affiliate links →

 The UNESCO Intangible Cultural Heritage List is made up of intangible heritage elements that require urgent safeguarding.
 The UNESCO committee has so far inscribed over 35 elements globally.

-The list comprises all over the world, and I was delighted to find that Croatia’s rich culture has 14 cultural masterpieces on the list.
+The list comprises worldwide, and I was delighted to find that Croatia’s rich culture has 17 cultural masterpieces on the list.
 All in addition to the ten sites inscribed on the World Heritage List.
-That’s more than any other country in Europe (excluding Spain, which also holds 14).
+That’s the second-highest for European countries, behind Spain, which holds 18.
 Go Croatia!

 Croatian Intangible Cultural Heritage Items